 How Do Essential Oils Enhance Foot Soaks?

-Used individually or combined, essential oils all play important roles in repairing and restoring the skin’s natural pH levels, moisture levels, and overall feel and look of your feet.
-Here are some benefits of essential oils:
+Used individually or combined, these natural oils all play important roles in repairing and restoring the skin’s natural pH levels, moisture levels, and overall feel and look of your feet.

 This essential oil foot soak has excellent antiseptic and antifungal properties.
 It’s a great oil to use for the treatment of Athlete’s Foot.